neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-possible-this-is-how.md

 This offers a lot of benefits, but primarily for this purpose, it is critical that the front end is always available and as functional as possible regardless of connectivity, which absurdly remains a problem in the richest country in the world.

-This is orthogonal to the JAMStack and PWA, but the user interface needs to have a strong [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) as well.
+This is orthogonal to JAMStack and PWA, but the user interface needs to have a strong [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) as well.

 By the way, it might be interesting down the road to think of voice interfaces allowing people to vote with Google Assistant,